 Skip to:

-- It is baked in a bundt cake pan which helps it to bake evenly.
+- It is baked in a bundt cake pan which helps this very moist cake to bake evenly.

 Cake ingredients